Help build local AI with no API token caps.

 A local AI workstation, not just a chat box.

-v1.8 is the foundation: local chat, session history, model picker, model downloads, project context, memory, web research, agent tools with approval, test panels, vision, and a Mac-native app shell.
+Today's build is the foundation: local chat, session history, model picker, model downloads, project context, memory, web research, agent tools with approval, test panels, vision, and a Mac-native app shell.
 Some edges are rough.
 That is why the build is funded in public.

 Local